gulzarshaikh/WellArchitected-Assessment/Contributing.md

 This guide details on how to the editing process works to contribute content to the repository.

-First of all it is important to understand that you do not have to (or even can) modify any of the output files (i.e. the markdown files) directly.
+First of all it is important to understand that you should not modify any of the output files (i.e. the markdown files) directly.
+Those will be automatically generated using [Hugo](https://gohugo.io/templates/introduction/) as a static-site generator.
 Instead you only need to add your content to the data JSON files.

 ### How to add/edit content